Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Main Theoretical Results

 \begin{assumption}[Trainable Base Model] We assume that the base model is still not perfect: for any given $x$, $\Pr \left[(0.55 \leq q_{y^*} + q_{\tilde{y}}) \leq 0.95 \right] \geq \alpha \Pr_{y^*, \tilde{y}} \left[(q_{y^*} + q_{\tilde{y}}) \leq 0.50 \right]$ in the MS end. \end{assumption}

 These assumptions are mentioned in the main paper with justifications.
+For a uniform predictor, $q_{y^*}+q_{\tilde y}=2/V$, so $2/V<0.55$ ensures that the MW assumption does not satisfy the MS threshold.
+This condition is trivially true for LLM-scale vocabularies.
 The coefficient $\alpha$ could depend on the task itself, and this value $ \geq 1$ in practice.
 Assumption~\ref{assump:trainable_base_model_appen} is a more general re-statement of Assumption~\ref{assump:trainable_base_model}.